daos-stack/daos/doc/admin/deployment.md

 (or root if not using sudo).
 The specification of hugepages (-p short option) defines the number of huge pages to allocate for use by SPDK.

-`sudo daos_server storage prep-nvme ...` command wraps the SPDK setup script to unbind the devices from original kernel drivers and then bind the devices to a generic driver through which SPDK can communicate.
+`sudo daos_server storage prep-nvme [<opts>]` command wraps the SPDK setup script to unbind the devices from original kernel drivers and then bind the devices to a generic driver through which SPDK can communicate.
 The devices can then be bound back to the original drivers with the command `sudo daos_server storage prep-nvme --reset`.

 ### Storage Detection & Selection